Why Do AI Agents Crash After Launch? A 2026 Production Failure Guide for Taiwan Enterprises

 Before diving into specific failure patterns, let's clarify several figures that often get conflated.
 These numbers each measure a different stage of failure:

-11%: Enterprises actually using AI agents in production (Deloitte 2025, 500-CTO survey).
-This measures how many companies are actually running agents in production today.
+11%: Organizations actually using AI agents in production (Deloitte 2025 Emerging Technology Trends study).
+This measures how many organizations are actually running agents in production today.

 39.4%: Taiwan enterprises still in the "Unknowing AI" stage (AIF 2025 Taiwan Enterprise AI Survey, 315 companies, January-February 2025).
 This measures the overall AI maturity level of Taiwan's enterprise sector.